 I took some lovely pictures of the pulp straining process (not easy with one hand) but sadly, the photos disappeared…

 After you remove as much liquid from the pulp as possible, break up the pulp with your hand and drop it onto an ungreased, unlined cookie sheet.
 Break it up further with a fork.
-Deyhdrate the pulp in the oven at about 225ºF for two hours, or until completely dried out.
+Dehydrate the pulp in the oven at about 225ºF for two hours, or until completely dried out.
 During dehydration, stir the pulp every 30 minutes or so to break up lumps and prevent it from sticking to the cookie sheet.
 Run the dried pulp through a food processor.
-Use immediately or store in the freezer.
+Use immediately or store in the refrigerator or freezer.